Topped with Chocolate Covered Coffee Beans

 combine sugar and coffee water in a pan (pot),

 Stir the mixture over heat without boiling until sugar is dissolved.
 Bring to boil, remove from heat, cool syrup to room temperature.

 until light and fluffy.
 This is what it should look like once you finish beating.
 With mixture on medium speed, gradually pour in cooled coffee syrup in a thin stream, into the egg yolk mixture, continue beating until all the syrup is mixed in

-I enjoyed eating it, while it lasted.
+We enjoyed eating it, while it lasted.

-Preparation time: 30 minutes + cooling time;; Baking Time 1 hour: Serves: 8-10 Slices
+Preparation time: 30 minutes + cooling time;; Baking Time 1 hour: Makes: 9 x 5 Inch Cake

 - 2 teaspoons instant coffee powder or two tablespoons instant coffee granules (I used Nescafe granules)

 - 80ml (⅓ cup, 2.7fl oz) hot water

 - 125g (½ cup, 4½oz, 1 stick + 1 tablespoon) butter